Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 You'll be surprised at how a stylish bathroom vanity can uplift even the most staid space.
 To make your tiny room look like a million bucks, consider a fluted vanity in a deep tone.
 Add an equally eye-catching mirror above to create an interesting vignette.

-'This 1980s Texan home turned sleek and modern dream,' says Eddie Maestri, founder of Maestri Studio.
-'No space is off-limits when it comes to the magic that a little architectural design on the vanity, that can transform a space.'
+"This 1980s Texan home is a sleek and modern dream," says Eddie Maestri, founder of Maestri Studio.
+"No space is off-limits when it comes to the magic that a little architectural design on the vanity can create, transforming the space."

 (Image credit: Romanek Design)